 - Wine: We like red wine because it has slightly higher vitamin and mineral content than white wine.
 Choose a dry wine for lower sugar content.
 One glass, regardless of whether it’s white or red, has around 120 calories.
 Ingredients: Your preferred high-quality red wine.

-- Champagne: The typical New Year’s Eve alcoholic drink is also a low-calorie one.
+- Champagne: The typical New Year’s Eve alcoholic drink or wedding beverage is also a low-calorie one.
 A glass of champagne typically has about 90 calories.
 Ingredients: Bubbly, sparkling champagne.

 - Mojito with extra lime: Make your mojito “healthier” by asking your server for a less sugary version.
 One glass of our concoction has about 130 calories.
 Ingredients: 1 shot of rum, lime juice, 1 tsp agave (or cane sugar), a splash of mineral water, lime slices, fresh mint leaves and crushed ice.